-In this latest inventory, however, a more detailed dataset has been identified from the www.WasteDataFlow.org website, which is used by Local Authorities to track progress towards waste sector objectives.
+In the 1990-2008 DA GHGI compilation, data from the www.WasteDataFlow.org website have been used to estimate DA landfill activity.
+The Waste Data Flow website is used by Local Authorities to track progress towards waste sector objectives.
 Reports from the Waste Data Flow organisation have been reviewed, and these provide a more detailed split of waste disposal options undertaken in the DAs, with ultimate fate of municipal waste recorded against numerous options, primarily: recycling, landfill and incineration.
 Hence this source of data (which has limited data back to 1999) has been used to derive regional drivers for emissions of methane from landfill waste.
 Note that this method is still limited in its accuracy, as the lack of detailed local data necessitates that average UK waste composition and average UK methane recovery is still assumed within each DA.